Garbanzos con Langostinos

 Ingredients

-- large head-on Gulf shrimp1 lb
+- head-on Gulf shrimp1 lb

 - canned chickpeas30 oz